 Maja Van Der Velden

-I have implemented research in Canada (teenage patients), Ghana (repair and recycling), India (digitalisation of local health knowledge of traditional healers), Kenya (global knowledge sharing in a Masai community), Norway (teenage patients, repair), and the Middle East (gender, human rights).
-In terms of research leadership at the University of Oslo, I am active as:
+I have implemented fieldwork in Canada (teenage patients and privacy), Ghana (repair and recycling), India (digitalisation of local health knowledge of traditional healers), Kenya (global knowledge sharing in a Masai community), Netherlands (repair), Norway (health tech for teenage patients, sustainable business models), and the Middle East (gender, human rights).
+In terms of research leadership at the University of Oslo, I am at the moment active as:

-- Project leader of KULU, a project in which we explore new methods and design with and for young people with health challenges.
+- Project leader of Cool Technology for Young People with Longterm Health Challenges (KULU) (article), a Participatiory Design project in which we explored new methods and design with and for young people with health challenges.

 I am supervising PhD candidates and master students on a variety of topics: